 Processing partitions 80-84 results in no new normative patterns or anomalies, at a total processing time of 35 seconds.
 Processing partition 85 does not report a new normative pattern, but 1 instance of an anomalous substructure is discovered.
 The anomalous substructure is evaluated against the current best anomalous substructure, and is found to be different and more anomalous.
-Thus, this new substructure, which is the targeted anomaly discovered when analyzing the entire graph (shown in Figure 5), becomes the current best anomalous substructure.
+Thus, this new substructure, which is the targeted anomaly that is discovered when analyzing the entire graph (shown in Fig. 12), becomes the current best anomalous substructure.
 This step takes 7 seconds.
 Processing partitions 86-100 results in no new normative patterns or anomalies, at a total processing time of 103 seconds.

 Again, we are able to implement a graph-based anomaly detection approach on a larger graph that is able to successfully discover the same targeted anomalous substructure within a streaming approach in a fraction of the time (574 seconds) it took to process the entire graph (276,873 seconds).
-Timings for each partition are shown in Figure 6, with partitions containing anomalous substructures shown in red at the top.
+Timings for each partition are shown in Fig. 13, with partitions containing anomalous substructures shown in red.

 As noted earlier, the size of the window (i.e., the number of partitions retained in memory) does affect what anomalous substructures are discovered.
-At the end of processing all 100 partitions, the targeted anomalous substructure is reported as the best.
-However, if the targeted anomalous substructure was in an early partition, a later partition may report a less anomalous substructure (as opposed to when we process the non-partitioned graph), because the targeted anomalous substructure will have fallen out of the window when T=20.
-This fits into the idea of concept drift when handling data as a stream, whereby subgraphs that are reported as anomalous may lessen in their "anomalousness" as new information is received.
+At the end of processing all 100 partitions, the targeted anomalous substructure is reported as the best, but, for instance, if the targeted anomalous substructure was in an early partition, a later partition may report a less anomalous substructure (as opposed to when we process the non-partitioned graph), as the targeted anomalous substructure will have fallen out of the window when T = 20.
+However, this fits into the concept of handling data as a stream, whereby subgraphs that are reported as anomalous may lesson in their "anomalousness" as new information is received.
 Running this same experiment using different values for T (the initial number of partitions, N, is set to the same value), we discover that:

-- T=1: the newest partition always has the current best anomalous substructure (if any). - T=5: due to the scarcity of injected anomalous substructures, only one partition in the window contains an anomalous substructure, leaving the newest partition to always have the current best anomalous substructure. - T=10: when the targeted anomalous substructure is discovered at partition 85, within the window is the previous best anomalous substructure, which would be replaced by the targeted anomalous substructure because it is more anomalous (score wise).
-(Same results for T=15.)
+- T = 1: the newest partition always has the current best anomalous substructure (if any). - T = 5: due to the scarcity of injected anomalous substructures, only one partition in the window contains an anomalous substructure, leaving the newest partition to always have the current best anomalous substructure. - T = 10: when the targeted anomalous substructure is discovered at partition 85, within the window is the previous best anomalous substructure, which would be replaced by the targeted anomalous substructure because it is more anomalous (score wise).
+(Same results for T = 15.)

-In addition to accuracy, the running times are also slightly affected by the change in T, as shown in Figure 7.
-We see that total running time decreases as the window size T increases due to the increased ability to exploit parallelism across partitions in the window.
+In addition to accuracy, the running times are also slightly affected by the change in T, and are shown in Fig. 14.
+Here we see that total running time decreases as the window size T increases due to the increased ability to exploit parallelism across partitions in the window.
 Thus, T (and N) is bound by the number of processors available.
-While there is some overhead associated with having to compare substructures across partitions, it is minimal from a run-time perspective as well as system resources.
-Also, the value chosen for M (number of normative patterns) can be increased with minimal impact to performance.
-From a user perspective, one must determine how truly "normative" is a pattern that is not in the top M.
+While there is some overhead associated with having to compare substructures (normative and anomalous) across partitions, the overhead is minimal both from a run-time perspective as well as system resources.
+It should also be noted that the value chosen for M (number of normative patterns), while defaulted to 3, can be increased with minimal impact to performance.
+For a user perspective, one must determine how truly "normative" is a pattern that is not in the top M.